Showing posts with label Faye Dunaway. Show all posts

 Here in L.A., one of our tallest downtown skyscrapers has an attraction that allows visitors to ride a slide from its 70th to 69th floor: an enclosed, apparent glass slide attached to the outside of the building.
 In other words, one gets to pay for the privilege of crapping one's pants 1,000 feet in the air.

-But back in the '70s, those of us in search of less first-hand high-rise thrills were happy to content ourselves with The Towering Inferno: producer Irwin Allen's $14 million follow-up to his wildly successful The Poseidon Adventure (1972).
+But back in the '70s, those of us in search of less first-hand high-rise thrills were happy to content ourselves with the vicarious exhilaration of The Towering Inferno: producer Irwin Allen's $14 million follow-up to his wildly successful The Poseidon Adventure (1972).
 It was 1974, and the disaster film craze was in full swing.
 October saw the release of Airport '75 ("The stewardess is flying the plane!"); November gave us Earthquake ("In Sensurround!"), and we saw the year out with the big December Christmas release, The Towering Inferno.

 Everything about The Towering Inferno was a one-upmanship of the standard disaster film.
 It was adapted from not one, but two novels (The Tower by Richard Martin Stern & The Glass Inferno by Thomas N. Scortia and Frank M. Robinson); it boasted two directors (John Guillermin for the acting, Irwin Allen for the action); and was such a massively expensive undertaking that it brought about the historic collaboration of Warner Bros. and 20th Century-Fox (successfully circumventing a replay of the "Dueling Harlows" situation of 1965 when competing studios raced to release two films about actress Jean Harlow at the same time).
 The Towering Inferno was to be Hollywood's heavily-hyped holiday season release, promising to be the ultimate "Big, Bigger, Biggest!" cherry atop the disaster film catastrophe cake.